 Does this work on Linux and Mac?

-Yes, Teams Voice works anywhere you can use Teams as it is just an extension of Teams functionality.
+Yes, basic Teams Voice calling works anywhere you can use Teams as it is just an extension of Teams functionality.
 You can access Teams Voice through the browser or you can download the desktop version of Teams to your device.
-More information on Microsoft Teams clients can be found here https://docs.microsoft.com/en-us/microsoftteams/get-clients?tabs=Linux .
+More information on Microsoft Teams clients can be found here https://docs.microsoft.com/en-us/microsoftteams/get-clients?tabs=Linux

 What about reception phones which have a menu system?